npvinhphat/go-prod/README.md

 Replace the `--stacks` flag value with the desired technology stacks and `--level` with the desired readiness level.

+## Acknowledgements

+This project is heavily inspired by the [Production Readiness Checklist](https://github.com/mercari/production-readiness-checklist) by the [Mercari Engineering](https://engineering.mercari.com/en/) team.
+I extend my appreciation for their valuable work and insights, which have contributed to the foundation of **go-prod**.

+I encourage you to explore the [Production Readiness Checklist](https://github.com/mercari/production-readiness-checklist) repository to learn more about their approach to service production readiness.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for